ElliottjPierce/noiz/book/src/quick-start/warping.md

 let value: f32 = noise.sample(Vec2::new(1.5, 2.0));
 ```

-As you can see, `Offset` evaluates samples with `RandomElements` to produce a vector.
+As you can see, `Offset` samples `RandomElements` to produce a vector.
 That vector then offsets the input location.
 The now offset input is then passed to `MixCellGradients`.
 This produces: